data-integrations/google-cloud/docs/GCS-batchsink.md

 storing data for archival and disaster recovery, or distributing large data objects to users via direct download.

-Authorization
+Credentials
 -------------
-If the plugin is run on a Google Cloud Dataproc cluster, the service account key does not need to be provided.
+If the plugin is run on a Google Cloud Dataproc cluster, the service account key does not need to be provided and can be set to 'auto-detect'.
 Credentials will be automatically read from the cluster environment.

 If the plugin is not run on a Dataproc cluster, the path to a service account key must be provided.